Dismiss Modal

 These guidelines will help you care for your laceration at home:

-• Follow your healthcare provider's specific directions on washing your hair and scalp.
-During the first 2 days you may carefully rinse your hair in the shower to remove blood and glass or dirt particles, or as advised by your provider.
+• Follow your doctor's specific directions on washing your hair and scalp.
+During the first 2 days you may carefully rinse your hair in the shower to remove blood and glass or dirt particles, or as advised by your doctor.
 After 2 days you may shower and shampoo your hair normally.
 Don't scrub the repaired area or let water run on it for a long time.

 • Have someone help you clean your wound every day: